COVID-19 Information and Resources

 - Google My Business - Tips to get started

-- Google for Startups Accelerator Canada
+- Google - Startups Accelerator Canada

 - Shopify: Free 90 day trial and business resources